 Children’s literature and the media

-This module explores different areas of literature and media that are specifically designed for children such as books, computer games, film and television.
+This module explores different types of literature and media aimed at children such as books, computer games, films and television.

-The independent project is designed to engage the student in a longer-term and analytical piece of research on a topic relevant to childhood studies (early years).
+The independent project is a long-term piece of analytical research on a topic associated with your studies.

 Learning, teaching and caring in adventure education

-This module is designed to give you experience of innovative and adventurous environments in which children can develop, learn and play, such as Forest School and Beach School.
+This module is designed to give you experience of adventurous teaching environments in which children can develop, learn and play, such as Forest School and Beach School.

 Leading and managing professional practice

-This module aims to introduce you to the key factors that affect strategies for leading and implementing change in the work or volunteering environment.
+This module aims to introduce you to the key factors that affect strategies for leading and implementing change in the workplace or voluntary sector.

-The central aim of this module is to develop a critical understanding of the issues that surround special educational needs and disability (SEND) in society and early years settings, with particular reference to up-to-date government policy initiatives and legislation.
+The central aim of this module is to develop your critical understanding of the issues associated with special educational needs and disability (SEND) in Early Years settings and society generally.
+There will be particular reference to up-to-date government policy initiatives and legislation.

 Minimum entry requirements

 - You must be employed for a minimum of 12 hours per week or undertaking voluntary employment in an Early Years Setting/ Environment 0-8 age range.

-- If wishing to progress to EYTS / PGCE / SCITT training following the completion of the Degree, GCSE Science, Maths and English at Grade C/4 are required.
+- If you wish to progress to EYTS / PGCE / SCITT training following the completion of your degree, GCSE Science, Maths and English at Grade C/4.

 How will I be assessed?

-Assessments are designed, written and validated by the University of Chichester to meet the different learning needs of students, making certain that you can achieve your potential.
+Assessments will be designed, written and validated by the University of Chichester to meet the different learning needs of students, making certain that you can achieve your potential.

-Assessment methods include the production of presentations, assignments and portfolios.
-This is welcomed and encouraged by the student voice both at Brockenhurst and Chichester.
+Tasks include the production of presentations, assignments and portfolios.
+This diversity in assessment methods is welcomed by the student voice.

 Information & support